SonahLab/twitch-chat-hit-counter/course-material/MODULE_6.md

 ### Task 3
-In `TwitchChannelRedisService`, implement `public Long addChannels(String username, String... channelNames)`.
+In `ChatBotChannelsRedisService`, implement `public Long addChannels(String username, String... channelNames)`.

 Return the Long length of the channels Set after you've attempted to add the `channelNames`.